molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 [Fortier et al, 2017](https://pubmed.ncbi.nlm.nih.gov/27272186/) and multi-data source studies [Gini et al, 2020](https://pubmed.ncbi.nlm.nih.gov/32243569/).

-- The metadata of cohorts include descriptive information such as contact details, name of the cohort, and high-level summary of contents and cohort design.
+- The metadata of cohorts include descriptive information such as contact details, name of the resource, and a high-level summary of contents and design.
 The metadata of data sources, of the corresponding data banks and of the organisations that provide access to them, include descriptive information such as contact details, reason for existence of the data banks, the prompt for the records in the data bank, and lag time for updating and accessing data.
 - The metadata of the source variables can be considered the codebook or data